-Students will spend 20 minutes daily in registration with their form tutors, either at the start or end of the day.
-This is a great time to raise any concerns they may have about their time in or outside school and gain support when required.
-It is also a time when form tutors will pass on any messages to students, planners are checked and when year group assemblies take place.
-Due to COVID restrictions, students will partake in a weekly Teams assembly with the Head of Year in their form room.
+Pupils will spend 20 minutes daily in registration with their form tutors, at the start of the day.
+This is a great time to reinforce our high standards, raise any concerns they may have about their time in or outside school, and gain support when required.
+It is also a time when form tutors will pass on any messages to pupils, planners are checked, and when year group assemblies take place.

 Every member of the Year 7 team can be contacted via the main school number 0208 300 5665.

 Year 7 is an important time, as pupils make the transition from primary to secondary school.
 During their first year, pupils will have the opportunity to partake in a range of activities to help them settle into their new school.
 At Hurstmere we have seven core values that all students should expect to develop during their time with us, these are: resilience, teamwork, self-belief, respect, ambition, leadership and integrity.

 Moving to a new school can create feelings of anxiety and it is important for pupils to ensure they speak to staff when issues arise.
 Our pastoral team are here to support your son through his journey at Hurstmere, and provide him with the tools he needs to reach his full potential.
 As parents, we encourage you to take an active role in your son’s education, assisting with homework, ensuring deadlines are met, developing organisational skills, and supporting the school.
 Maintaining a positive home/school relationship is a way to foster trust and develop the understanding that we all have the student at the centre of our decisions.
 Having a growth mindset (the belief that you are in control of your own ability, and can learn and improve) is the key to success.
 Yes, hard work, effort, and persistence are all important, but not as important as having that underlying belief that you are in control of your own destiny.